RAbo-Github/caad002x/README.md

 17) PetShop: another app illustrating the use of SQLite.
 18) SharedPreferences: an app that permits to convert a lenght according several lenght unit.
 It records the unit the user has choosen during the last session.
+19) WidgetExample: an example of designing and using a home-screen widget.